Want to get started trail running but are unsure where to begin? Here are 8 simple tips for beginners and first time trail runners.

 Tip #1: Identify a trail

-Check out our Find a Trail tool powered by Trail Run Project.
-You can also consult your local city, municipal, or county parks and recreation department, the U.S. Forest Service, a specialty running store, or the Internet for trails in your area.
+Check out our Find a Trail tool powered by Trail Run Project to find a trail near you.
+You can also consult your local city, municipal, or county parks and recreation department, the U.S. Forest Service, a specialty running store, or a local trail running club for trails in your area.
 Look for trail race calendars and select a trail race in your area, visit the website, and download the map.
 Trail races are excellent courses to consider for runs on your own, plus you may like the course so much that you enter the race.

 Tip #2: Think time not mileage

 Running three miles on the roads may take you 24 minutes while three miles on trails could take you twice as long depending on the elevation changes and the terrain.
-It is best to plan your run in terms of time, not distance, so that you don’t head out for a run that is beyond your capabilities.
+It is best to plan your run in terms of the amount of time you’re comfortable running, not distance, so that you don’t head out for a run that is beyond your capabilities.

 Tip #3: Keep your eyes on the trail underfoot